Will Bio-Corn Get to the Plate?

 The panel concluded that while the amount of contaminated U.S. corn was

-small, there was a "medium likelihood" that StarLink could cause allergic
+small, there was a "medium likelihood" that StarLink could cause

 symptoms such as rashes, diarrhea and even life-threatening anaphylactic